alexharri/website/posts/icelandic-name-declension-trie.md

 When first developing beygla, I cared _a lot_ about the bundle size being as small as possible so that Icelandic web apps could use the library without being concerned about JavaScript bloat.
 I found the compressed trie really powerful in that it both made the library _tiny_ while also applying declension to not-before-seen names with few errors.
 There's certainly a cool factor to it.

-But still, beygla does occasionally produce a wrong result, which is _not_ an appropriate trade-off in contexts such as generating indictments.
-The <Ts>{'"beygla/strict"'}</Ts> is about 15 kB gzipped (10 kB more than the default beygla module), which, honestly, is not that large of a bundle size increase.
+But still, beygla does occasionally produce a wrong result, which is _not_ an appropriate trade-off in contexts such as generating indictments. <Ts>{'"beygla/strict"'}</Ts> is about 15 kB gzipped (10 kB more than the default beygla module), which, honestly, is not that large of a bundle size increase.

-Because of that, if developing the library again today, I probably would have made <Ts>{'"beygla/strict"'}</Ts> the default.
+Because of that, if I were developing the library again today, I probably would have made <Ts>{'"beygla/strict"'}</Ts> the default.
 For apps willing to trade 100% correctness for bundle size, they could opt for the less-but-mostly-correct 5 kB variant.
 Perhaps I'll publish a new major version of beygla with that change soon.

 <SmallNote>The `beygla/strict` module encodes the list of approved Icelandic names in _another_ trie using a compact string serialization.
-The [implementing PR][beygla_strict] describes how that trie is serialized so I won't cover it here.</SmallNote>
+The [implementing PR][beygla_strict] describes how that trie is serialized, so I won't cover it here.</SmallNote>

 ## Final words

 I also wonder whether there's a better term for the data structure I've been describing than "compressed trie".
-Google and LLMs point to some related data structures (such as [radix trees][radix_tree]) but I haven't found anything similar to what I'm describing in this post.
+Google and LLMs point to some related data structures (such as [radix trees][radix_tree]), but I haven't found anything similar to what I'm describing in this post.
 I'm sure there's something out there, but I don't know the terms to look for (if you do, please let me know!).

 [radix_tree]: https://en.wikipedia.org/wiki/Radix_tree